ADVANCED CMOS TECHNOLOGY 2023 (THE 5/3/2 NM NODES)

-The course has been newly updated to include all of the latest developments in CMOS technology and will be technically current through January 2014.
+The course has been newly updated to include all of the latest developments in CMOS technology and is technically current.

 - Three days of instruction by industry experts with comprehensive, in-depth knowledge of the subject material

-- A high quality set of full-color lecture notes (a $495 value), including SEM & TEM micrographs of real-world IC structures that illustrate key points
+- A high quality set of full-color lecture notes, including SEM & TEM micrographs of real-world IC structures that illustrate key technical points

 1. Process integration.
-The 28/22nm technology nodes represent a landmark in semiconductor manufacturing.
-They enabled a substantial reduction in chip area compared to the previous node, and employ transistors that are substantially faster than anything ever previously fabricated.
-However, such performance comes at a significant increase in processing complexity and requires the solution of some very fundamental scaling issues, as well as the introduction of radical, new approaches to semiconductor manufacturing.
-This section of the course highlights the key changes introduced at the 28/22nm and describes the key technical issues that had to be resolved in order to make this node a reality.
+The 5/3 nm technology nodes represent a landmark in semiconductor manufacturing and they employs transistors that are faster and smaller than anything previously fabricated.
+However, such performance comes at a significant increase in processing complexity and requires the solution of some very fundamental scaling and fabrication issues, as well as the introduction of radical, new approaches to semiconductor manufacturing.
+This section of the course highlights the key changes introduced at the 5/3nm nodes and describes the technical issues that had to be resolved in order to make these nodes a reality.

 - The enduring myth of a technology node

 - The Standard Cell Concept